Berks County Probate & Estate Administration Lawyer

 Daniel Sager works directly with clients to:

-• Explain each step of the probate process
+• Explain the probate process

 • Identify potential issues early

-• Develop a strategy for efficient administration
+• Develop an efficient strategy

 • Ensure compliance with Pennsylvania law